clementw168/clementw168/README.md

 <summary><h3> Projects overview </h3></summary>
 <br>

-These projects are ordered chronogically.
+These projects are ordered chronologically.
 Not everything is related to AI.